 On February 26, 2014, Justice Fellowship’s President Craig DeRoche testified before the Senate Judiciary subcommittee during the second hearing on solitary confinement (Reassessing Solitary Confinement II).
-In case you missed it, you can WATCH the full hearing, or SCROLL down on this page to view the clip of Craig's testimony, or READ Craig's full written testimony.
+In case you missed it, you can view the clip of Craig's testimony below, or READ Craig's full written testimony.

 In theory, solitary confinement (also: isolation, segregation) is for the worst of the worst prisoners—those who cause serious, usually violent, disruptions in the general prison population.
 In practice, these kinds of prisoners make up only a small minority of the segregated population in U.S. prisons.

 The Harmful and Dangerous Overuse of Solitary Confinement

 The prolific use of solitary confinement (also: isolation, segregation, and restrictive housing) in our nation’s prisons and jails is cause for genuine concern.
 A prisoner in solitary confinement will generally spend 22 to 24 hours a day in a cell with little or no meaningful human contact or recreational activities.
 The Bureau of Justice Statistics found that in 2005, U.S. prisons held 81,622 people in some kind of segregated housing.

 This is yet another example of the government allowed to grow unchecked, creating a burgeoning bureaucratic system loathe to produce results.
 Taxpayers and victims of crime count on a return for our investment in the criminal justice system.
 In theory, solitary confinement is for “the worst of the worst” prisoners.
 Yet, the data often reveals a very different story.
 The Vera Institute’s Segregation Reduction Project found 85 percent of prisoners were sent to disciplinary segregation for minor rule infractions in Illinois.1 Common violations included being out of place, failing to report to an assignment, and refusing an order.